olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

     Test = hello_mpi c_n002

-Set a different scratch area for this specific instance of the harness (a default is set from *$OLCF_HARNESS_MACHINE.ini*, but this lets you change the default):
+Set a scratch area for this specific instance of the harness (a default is set from *$OLCF_HARNESS_MACHINE.ini*, but this is how to change from the default):

 .. code-block:: bash